Jimzon/Jimzon/README.md

 <p>

-Four years of experience in web development, UI/UX design and Cloud enginnering, I bring a unique blend of strong design and development skills, all underpinned by a user-centered approach.
+Over four years of experience in web development, UI/UX design and Cloud enginnering, I bring a unique blend of strong design and development skills, all underpinned by a user-centered approach.
 I am a dedicated learner and a team player, committed to fostering a collaborative work environment.
 Additionally, my